awsdocs/aws-greengrass-developer-guide/doc_source/device-config-setup.md

       1. Use vi or another text editor to append the public key to the `/home/<user>/.ssh/authorized_keys` file on your device under test\.

 1. Update your `device.json` file with your user name, the IP address, and path to the private key file that you just saved on your host computer for each device under test\.
-For more information, see [Device Configuration](set-config.md#device-config)\.
+For more information, see [Configure device\.json](set-config.md#device-config)\.
 Make sure you provide the full path and file name to the private key and use forward slashes \('/'\)\.
 For example, for the Windows path `C:\DT\privatekey.pem`, use `C:/DT/privatekey.pem` in the `device.json` file\.

 ## Configure User Permissions on Your Device<a name="root-access"></a>